BernieSumption/EasyDB/README.md

 //  ^^ SELECT * FROM Book WHERE `priceCents` < ?
 ORDER BY `author` DESC
 ```

+EasyDB is inspired by schemaless databases like MongoDB that allow documents to contain arbitrary hierarchical structured data.
+Being based on SQLite there is a schema under the hood, but EasyDB manages this schema for you.
+New database columns are automatically added to the underlying table when you add them to your record type.

 Before adopting EasyDB, consider some [reasons not to use EasyDB](#reasons-not-to-use-easydb).

 ### System requirements